lionelsamrat10/Breast-Cancer-Detection-using-Classification/README.md

 Ten real-valued features are computed for each cell nucleus:

-- radius (mean of distances from center to points on the perimeter)
+- Radius (mean of distances from center to points on the perimeter)
-- texture (standard deviation of gray-scale values)
+- Texture (standard deviation of gray-scale values)
-- perimeter
+- Terimeter
-- area
+- Area
-- smoothness (local variation in radius lengths)
+- Smoothness (local variation in radius lengths)
-- compactness (perimeter^2 / area - 1.0)
+- Compactness (perimeter^2 / area - 1.0)
-- concavity (severity of concave portions of the contour)
+- Concavity (severity of concave portions of the contour)
-- concave points (number of concave portions of the contour)
+- Concave points (number of concave portions of the contour)
-- symmetry
+- Symmetry
-- fractal dimension ("coastline approximation" - 1)
+- Fractal dimension ("coastline approximation" - 1)